oluwatimio/ehotel-backend/README.md

 The frontend/application for ehotel can be found here. https://github.com/bamboozooled/ehotel.
 The website can be accessed here https://e-hotels.firebaseapp.com

+## Test login info for Shopify -

+### Book a hotel with this customer account
+Login for customer account = testshopifybooking@ehotels.com
+Password = bookinghotel

+### Create a hotel with this hotel account
+Login for hotel account = testshopifyhotel2@ehotels.com
+Password = testinghotel

 ## Tech Stack

 This backend uses technologies such as